 A world-class museum focused on the stories and heroics of a bitter global war

-We are approaching a time when only a few people who served in World-War II and even those who were children at the time are elderly.
+We are approaching a time when only a few people who served in World War II and even those who were children at the time are elderly.
 So, with this generation leaving us what is the context of a museum dedicated to this war.
 Well, as with all history there are hopefully lessons we can learn from past mistakes and successes.
 Sadly, looking at what is happening in the world today humanity seems to forget all too easy its part errors.

 Anyway, what took me to the World-War II museum is my love of history.
-When I was at school in the UK I spent many months studying the wars of the 20th Century – particularly World-War I and II.
+When I was at school in the UK I spent many months studying the wars of the 20th Century – particularly World War I and II.
 So, I was curious as to how this museum would deal with this subject – would it be just a celebration of the contribution of the United States?

 Once you have bought your entry ticket you are given a dog tag and boarded upon a train carriage.
 The carriage doesn’t move, just made to feel too, and there is a short movie that runs on a screen on the back of the seat in front of you that introduces you to the museum.
-Here you are introduced to the person who’s journey you will follow throughout the museum using the dog tag (there are several stations to explore his or her story en route).
+Here you are introduced to the person whose journey you follow throughout the museum using the dog tag (there are several stations to explore his or her story en route).

 The museum is made up of a complex of buildings.
 The first building is dedicated to the build-up to the war, the mobilization inside the US and the D-Day landings.